dariye/personal-goals/happy-moments/2017-moments.md

 was a slow day but got to connect with Evan regarding professional/personal goals as well as Joe.
 Overall I feel good.
 Completed day 10 of JavaScript30.

+# 01/12/2017
+I have my third visitor of the year crashing my couch and counting.
+Imo's has an interview with NYU's med school where he's looking to do his residency.
+I hope he gets it!
+The weather was well over the 40s today in NYC.
+Now that's good day in winter :).
+I watched a few episodes of Marco Polo.
+One of my goals this year is to stay as much away from TV as possible.
+Starting my first skunk works project tomorrow so pretty excited.
+It's gonna be a visualization of our open source work at Andela.
+Completing the most exciting project of JavaScript30 so far.
+Day 11 almost complete.